tectic/course-s3-cloudfront-site/README.md

   * Enter `https` for the **Protocol**.
   * Click **Save**.

-## TLS Certificate
+## SSL Certificate

-In order to use `HTTPS` properly, we'll need a TLS certificate.
+In order to use `HTTPS` properly, we'll need an SSL certificate.

 * Browse to the **Certificate Manager** service.
 * Click **Request a Certificate**.